sam-nine/quantum-svm-kernel/README.md

 - **classicTrain.py**: Standard SVM with linear kernel on XOR dataset
 - **quantumTrain.py**: SVM with quantum kernel (ZZFeatureMap) on same data

-Quantum kernels leverage superposition and entanglement to explore higher-dimensional feature spaces for non-linear classification.
+Quantum kernels use superposition and entanglement to explore higher dimensional feature spaces for non-linear classification.